Jonathan Kellerman: Early life

+Career

 His first published novel, When the Bough Breaks, appeared in 1985, many years after writing and having works rejected.
 He then wrote five best-selling novels while still a practicing psychologist.
 In 1990, he quit his private practice to write full-time.
 He has written more than 40 crime novels, as well as nonfiction works and children’s books.

 Life and career

 Kellerman was born in New York City, son of David, an aerospace engineer and inventor, and Sylvia, a dancer and office manager.
 He attended Yeshiva of Central Queens (YCQ) before his family relocated to California.
 He grew up in Los Angeles and received a Bachelor of Arts in psychology at UCLA in 1971.
 He worked his way through college as a cartoonist, illustrator, journalist, and editor, as well as by teaching guitar.
 As a college senior, he co-wrote an unpublished novel that garnered a Samuel Goldwyn writing award.
 That prize has served as a stepping stone to film writing for other writers, but Kellerman deliberately avoided the world of screenwriting and enrolled in a PhD program in clinical psychology at USC.
 He received his doctoral degree in psychology from USC in 1974.
 His doctoral research was on attribution of blame for childhood psychopathology, and he published a scientific paper on that topic, his first, at the age of 22.
 He is currently a clinical professor of pediatrics at the Keck School of Medicine.

-Kellerman's externship, internship, and postdoctoral fellowship were at the Childrens Hospital of Los Angeles/USC School of Medicine, where he became founding director of the psychosocial program, Division of Hematology-Oncology.
-Kellerman's initial position at CHLA was conducting research into the effects of psychological isolation in germ-free "plastic bubble" rooms on the emotional and intellectual development of children with cancer.